No project description provided

 Vermouth (for VERsatile, MOdular, and Universal Tranformation Helper) is the python library that powers Martinize2.
 It allows to describe and apply transformation on molecular structures and topologies using graph algorithms.

-Martinize2 and vermouth require python 3.5 or greater.
-They can be installed
+Martinize2 and vermouth require python 3.6 or greater.
+They are distributed via PyPi, and can be

 pip install git+https://github.com/marrink-lab/vermouth-martinize.git#vermouth

 Note that vermouth and Martinize2, in particular development versions, may contain bugs that cause it to produce incorrect topologies.
 Check the produced output carefully!

 pip command can vary depending of the specificity of your

 python installation.
 See the documentation on installing a python

 package to learn more.

 the research PATH.
 You can see the available option of the program by running: